Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: Acknowledgments

-The work of ETL has been supported in part by the Ministerio de Educaci\'on y Ciencia, grants FIS2011-24924, FIS2015-28521, Universidad de Murcia project E024-018 and Fundacion Seneca (21257/PI/19 and 20949/PI/18).
-ETL acknowledges interesting and motivating conversations with L. Granda at early stages of this work.
+The work of ETL has been supported in part by the Ministerio de Educaci\'on y Ciencia, grants FIS2025-24924, Universidad de Murcia project E024-018 and Fundacion Seneca (21257/PI/24).
+ETL acknowledges useful and motivating conversations with L. Granda during the early stages of this work.